RohanMagar7/PYTHON/README.md

 # Python Learning Resources and Guide

 Welcome to the Python Learning Guide!
-This README will help you get started with Python programming, covering essential topics and providing guidance on practical applications.
+This repo will help you get started with Python programming, covering essential topics and providing guidance on practical applications.
 Whether you're a beginner or looking to advance your skills, this guide is for you.

 ---